 Kalshi is a CFTC-regulated exchange, which means it operates differently than offshore prediction markets.
 You deposit USD, you go through KYC, and you trade contracts that settle at either $0 or $1.
 Every contract represents a yes/no outcome on some real-world event.

-Let me walk through an example because this confused me for weeks.
+Let me walk through the formula because this confused me for weeks.

 Let me use some real Kalshi markets to show how this plays out.

 Fed Decision Markets (KXFEDDECISION series): These often trade in the 80-95 cent range for the expected outcome.
-If you're buying YES at 90 cents, your max profit is 10 cents.
-7% of 10 cents is 0.7 cents.
-That's a pretty small fee relative to position size.
+In the current general fee table, 100 contracts at 90 cents show a $0.63 fee.
+A single 90-cent contract rounds to 1 cent.

 I spent my first year on Polymarket before the geofence pushed US users off.
 Over there, fees were baked into the spread via the AMM, plus gas costs if you were moving funds around.
 It was harder to calculate your true cost per trade.